Retirement savings: The Saver’s Credit explained

 Key takeaways

-The Saver’s Credit (officially titled the Retirement Savings Contributions Credit) is a tax credit offered by the federal government to certain taxpayers who make eligible contributions to an individual retirement account (IRA) or an employer-sponsored retirement plan like a 401(k).
+The Saver’s Credit (officially titled the Retirement Savings Contributions Credit) is a federal tax credit — up to $1,000 for individuals and up to $2,000 if married filing jointly — offered to certain taxpayers who make eligible contributions to a traditional or Roth IRA, 401(k), 403(b), governmental 457(b), SARSEP, or SIMPLE plan.1

 The Saver’s Credit is a tax credit, not a deduction.
 A tax deduction works by reducing your taxable income (meaning the portion of your income that’s subject to taxation).
 And by reducing your taxable income, it also reduces your tax liability.